Improving Generative Methods for Causal Evaluation via Simulation-Based Inference: Introduction

-We formalize this approach in \emph{simulation-based inference for causal evaluation ({\ourmethod})}, detailed in Section~\ref{sec:sbi}. {\ourmethod} works by encoding the user’s initial assumptions as a prior and using techniques in simulation-based inference~\citep{cranmer2020frontier} to infer a posterior over {\knob}.
-Generative methods serve as a simulator, enabling likelihood-free inference.
-This process is illustrated in Figure~\ref{fig:intro-figure}.
-Importantly, {\ourmethod} acts as a wrapper around existing generative methods, enhancing their utility by grounding the generative process in data-informed posterior distributions over {\knob}, rather than relying on fixed or arbitrary configurations.
+Our approach anchors the choice of {\knob}s in the observed characteristics of the source dataset.
+Instead of relying on arbitrary or uniformly sampled parameter settings, our method uses simulation-based inference to estimate a posterior distribution over the generative method and the corresponding {\knob}s consistent with the source data.
+This posterior captures both the uncertainty in the assumptions and their compatibility with the observed distribution, allowing us to filter out implausible parameter configurations ({\knob}s that may lead to datasets that are unlike the source data, as measured qualitatively by examining the marginal/conditional distributions or quantitatively by computing a distance value).
+By generating datasets from this posterior rather than from a potentially uninformative prior, our approach provides more reliable sensitivity analyses and produces estimates of causal estimators closer to that of the source dataset.
+We formalize this approach in \emph{simulation-based inference for causal evaluation ({\ourmethod})\footnote{Our implementation is available at \url{https://github.com/PrachetaBA/sbi-causal-evaluation}}}, detailed in Section~\ref{sec:sbi}. {\ourmethod} encodes the user’s initial assumptions as a prior and using techniques in simulation-based inference~\citep{cranmer2020frontier} to infer a posterior over the generative method and its {\knob}s.
+Generative methods serve as simulators, enabling likelihood-free inference, as illustrated in Figure~\ref{fig:intro-figure}.
+Importantly, {\ourmethod} acts as a wrapper around existing generative methods, enhancing their utility by grounding the generative process in data-informed posterior distributions over {\knob}s, rather than relying on fixed or arbitrary configurations.
 Admittedly, the improvements of {\ourmethod} rely heavily on the ability of the simulator to generate datasets that are close to the source, in the absence of which we see equivalent performance for the posterior and the prior.

-This approach offers several key advantages: (1) The generated data distribution more closely aligns to the source data distribution even in the absence of strong prior knowledge about true {\sknob} values; (2) By sampling according to the posterior, our method avoids the naive assumption that all parameter values are equally plausible.
-In scenarios where the source dataset offers little information about {\knob}, our approach naturally falls back to a uniform prior, recovering standard sensitivity analysis practices; (3) The posterior distribution supports both marginal and joint sensitivity analyses over {\knob}; and (4) It facilitates the integration of {\ds}s from multiple generative methods.